hightail/wilson-api/concepts/routing/routing.md

 # IRouteService

-Every wilson application is required to implement a special service call IRouteService.
+Every wilson application is required to implement a special service called IRouteService.
 This service is used at specific points during wilson routing to determine how/when to proceed with route fulfillment.
 This allows the application to control things like restricted routes, path forwarding, dependency resolution, session-based redirections and much more.